earthai-tech/hydro-learn/README.md

-# hydro-learn: *An intelligent package for solving hydrogeology engineering issues*
+# hydro-learn: *An intelligent solver for hydrogeology engineering issues*

 ##  Overview